-However surprising it may be, it is in fact natural radiation that constitutes the principal source of exposure of the population to ionizing radiation - under normal conditions and not taking account of nuclear medicine (radiological) applications.
+However surprising it may be, it is in fact natural radiation that constitutes the principal source of exposure of the population to ionizing radiation - under normal conditions and not taking account of medical applications.
 We are exposed to radiation on a daily basis.